Blaisedepauw/ada-website/datastory.md

   {% include international_careers.html %}
 </div>

-**Professor:**
 >If you look at the map in 1910, only a few countries are connected.
 This indicates that actors with international careers originated from and moved to a very limited number of countries.
 Most of them stayed within countries that share the same language, such as the USA, Great Britain, and Australia, or Argentina and Spain.
 Others moved to colonies of their home country, such as Great Britain and India.
-At this time, most involved countries were from the Global North—rich, developed nations (and their colonies).
+At this time, most involved countries were from the Global North, rich, developed nations (and their colonies).
 >
 >As time passes, you’ll notice that the number of countries involved in international careers increases, reflecting a growing inclusion of populations in the globalization process.
 Additionally, the diversity of links between countries expands: the possibilities for international careers become much broader!
 By 2013, almost all countries were involved in the process, except for many African countries, some Middle Eastern countries, and parts of Central Asia.
 >